ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-06-implementing-vectorised-logistic-regression.md

 ## 4.236716e-07 2.095353e-05 3.307500e+00 3.200000e+01
 {% endhighlight %}

 So this gives a lot of output.
-But importantly it gives us three coefficients (`$par`), the final cost (`$value`), that convergence was reached (`$convergence`).
+But importantly it gives us three coefficients (`$par`), the final cost (`$value`), and that convergence was reached (`$convergence`).

 Andrew Ng suggests that the final cost should be 0.203, which is what I get, so it seems to be working, and using `$par` to plot the decision voundary, we get a pretty good fit:

 {% highlight r %}